40 Secret Ocean Pools Around Australia to Add to Your Bucket List

 Whether winter or summer, a dip in the ocean is one of the best ways to clear your mind.
 We're pretty blessed here in Australia, with an abundance of breathtaking beaches that attract droves of travellers year round.

-So, as you plan your next summer getaway, consider one of these secret ocean pools around Australia, and wherever you end up—remember to wear SPF and take your rubbish with you when you leave.
+So, as you plan your next getaway, consider one of these secret ocean pools around Australia, and wherever you end up—remember to wear SPF and take your rubbish with you when you leave.

 1. Figure Eight Pools, NSW